Renormalized Index Formulas for Elliptic Differential Operators on Boundary Groupoids: Renormalized index formulas for boundary groupoids of the form with odd

 Our goal is to figure out $\widehat\Tr([D, \varPhi])$, which will give us an index formula.
 Following the arguments of \cite[Proposition 8]{Nistor;Hom2}, we have by direct calculation

 The right-hand side of Equation \eqref{ResEq} has three terms.
-It is cleat that the last term has vanishing trace (when the real part of $z$ and $\tau$ sufficient large the renormalized trace is just the usual trace), hence it suffices to work out the first two terms.
+It is clear that the last term has vanishing trace (because when the real part of $z$ and $\tau$ is sufficiently large the renormalized trace is just the usual trace), hence it suffices to work out the first two terms.